We Didn't Start the Fire

 "We Didn't Start the Fire" is a song written by American musician Billy Joel.
 The song was released as a single on September 18, 1989, and later released as part of Joel's album Storm Front on October 17, 1989.
 A list song, its fast-paced lyrics include a series of brief references to 119 significant political, cultural, scientific, and sporting events between 1949 (the year of Joel's birth) and 1989, in mainly chronological order.

 The song was nominated for the Grammy Award for Record of the Year and, in late 1989, became Joel's third single to reach number one in the United States Billboard Hot 100.
 Storm Front became Joel's third album to reach number one in the US.
 "We Didn't Start the Fire", particularly in the 21st century, has become the basis of many pop culture parodies, and continues to be repurposed in various television shows, advertisements, and comedic productions.
-Despite its early success, Joel later noted his dislike of the song musically, and it was critically panned as one of his worst by later generations of music critics.
+Despite its early success, Joel later noted his dislike of the song musically.
+In a 1993 interview, Joel compared the song to "a dentist drill" and called it "a terrible piece of music".
+It has been critically panned as one of his worst by later generations of music critics.